Getting started

 We would ask that where possible all content is released under a Creative Commons licence, e.g. cc BY-NC-SA 4.0 UK (there is a licence chooser when you set up your course and there is also a licence chooser when images are uploaded).

-You can keep your course in draft so that you can develop your open materials with your chosen collaborators, then publish your course when you are ready to share it.
+You keep your course in draft so that you can develop your open materials with your chosen collaborators, then request to publish your course when you are ready to share it.
+Please note there is a publication approval stage before your course can be made live.

 For expert guidance and advice on creating an open online course, you can study the following free courses.
 You can dip into the relevant sections or you can choose to study the whole course.